Fanny Seward: Attempted assassination of William H. Seward

 On the night of April 14, 1865, Lewis Powell, an associate and co-conspirator of John Wilkes Booth, attempted to assassinate Seward at his Washington D.C. home.
 Powell's attack on Seward was coordinated with Booth's attack on President Abraham Lincoln and George Atzerodt's aborted attack on Vice President Andrew Johnson in order to maximize the element of surprise and to sever the continuity of the United States government.
 Another member of the conspiracy, David Herold, led Powell to the Seward home on horseback and was responsible for holding Powell's horse while he committed the attack as well as guiding him out of the city during their escape.
-Powell was able to gain access to the Seward home by telling William Bell, an African American employed by the Sewards, that he was delivering medicine for Seward, who had been badly injured nine days earlier in a carriage accident.
+Powell was able to gain access to the Seward home by telling William Bell, an African American waiter employed by the Sewards, that he was delivering medicine for Seward, who had been badly injured nine days earlier in a carriage accident.

 Upon entry to the home, Powell began up the stairs, but was stopped at the top of the stairs by Frederick Seward, the Secretary's son.
 Frederick told Powell that his father was asleep and that he (Frederick) would take the medicine to him.
 Fanny Seward was in her father's bedroom.
 Hearing the noise on the stairs, she opened the door and looked outside.
 Powell asked her if the Secretary was asleep, and she acknowledged that he was.
-Now certain of Seward's location, Powell pretended to leave and started down the stairs, but suddenly turned around, drew a pistol, and pointed it at Frederick's head.
+Now certain of William Seward's location, Powell pretended to leave and started down the stairs, but suddenly turned around, drew a pistol, and pointed it at Frederick's head.
 The pistol misfired.